|

 can also be configured programmatically.
 See particular LogListener

 documentation for details.
-All LogListener
+All LogListener implementations

 should provide meaningful default values for their properties to minimize